 ABOUT TOGETHER WE STAND

-We founded a small grassroots organization called Together We Stand NC (TWS) in June 2020.
+Together We Stand NC was founded as a small grassroots organization in June 2020.
 The impetus of the founding was the murder of young Ahmaud Arbery on February 23, 2020, along with several other killings of people of color over the past ten years.
 The goal of TWS is to initiate and facilitate brave, authentic conversation between races and genders for better understanding and heightened awareness of their daily challenges.

 Together We Stand NC uses wearables as our “conversation starters.”
 As of today, we have released seven conversation starter shirts.
 Each shirt features our TWS logo (a bull surrounded by the words Together We Stand) on the front and a socially relevant quote on the back.
 Our first shirt, released in June 2020, featured the MLK Jr. quote “Injustice Anywhere is a Threat to Justice Everywhere” on the back.